Krillh/Airzlinshire/Majel/Majel Dictionary.md

 ---
 sticker: lucide//book-key
 ---
-This is the dictionary for Majel
+This is the dictionary for Majel.
+See [[Old Majel]] for the root words